googleapis/api-linter/docs/rules/0131/request-name-behavior.md

 ## Details

-This rule looks at any message matching `Get*Request` and complains if either the `name` field does not have a `google.api.field_behavior` annotation with a value of `REQUIRED`.
+This rule looks at any message matching `Get*Request` and complains if the `name` field does not have a `google.api.field_behavior` annotation with a value of `REQUIRED`.

 ## Examples